Our Team

 Dr. Asvat completed her undergraduate training in Psychology and English at the University of Toronto, followed by a Master’s degree in Psychology at San Diego State University.
 She completed her doctoral training in Clinical Psychology at the University of South Florida and the H. Lee Moffitt Cancer Center and Research Institute, followed by an internship in the Department of Psychiatry and Behavioral Neuroscience at the University of Chicago, and a postdoctoral fellowship in psychosocial oncology in the Department of Behavioral Sciences at Rush University Medical Center.

-Isabel is currently a Health Psychology intern in the Department of Behavioral Sciences at Rush University Medical Center.
-At Rush, she continues to provide psychological support services both in the outpatient clinic and inpatient hospital settings in both Spanish and English.
+Isabel is currently a Bariatric & Health Psychology postdoctoral fellow in the Department of Behavioral Sciences at Rush University Medical Center.
+At Rush, she continues to provide psychological support services in the outpatient clinic in both Spanish and English.
 Isabel is a member of the Body Image and Eating Behaviors Lab under the direction of Dr. Herbozo.
-In addition, as part of the Eating Behavior Lab at Illinois Institute of Technology, Isabel is conducting research on eating pathology assessment and prevention with a focus on the Latino population.

 Ramiro Angelino, B.S.